 308 Main St., LaGrange

-Whatever you do, don’t miss Wild Leap Brew Co.
+Whatever you do, don’t miss Wild Leap.
 Take the brewery tour and enjoy samples of their wide variety of craft beers as you walk around.
-It’s a great way to spend the afternoon and learn a bit about the art of beermaking from some of the best.
-Wild Leap is known for some whimsical flavors, like the beermosa blend, Creamsicle Double IPA and World Peach, so you’ll definitely expand your repertoire of taste here.
-When you discover your new favorite, kick back out on the patio and enjoy some music – maybe even play a round of cornhole.
-There are often food trucks parked nearby so you can grab a bite to eat as well.
+It’s a great way to spend the afternoon and learn a bit about the art of beermaking from some of the best—and that isn’t an exaggeration!
+Wild Leap was voted Best New Brewery in the U.S. for 2019 by USA Today Readers’ Choice 10Best List.
+Known for some whimsical flavors, like the beermosa blend, Creamsicle Double IPA and World Peach, you’ll definitely expand your repertoire of taste at Wild Leap.
+When you discover your new favorite, kick back out on the patio and enjoy some music—maybe even play a round of cornhole.
+There are often food trucks parked nearby so you can grab a bite to eat, or order food from one of the nearby restaurants Downtown and enjoy!

 700 Lincoln St., LaGrange

 Beacon Brewing Company is a great first stop if only for the fact that they offer a mean brunch.
 The Bloody Marys are spicy and good, especially served with pork belly and eggs benedict.
-Head Brewer Liv relies on her rich German-Polish heritage for brewing inspiration.
-The result is a new take on Belgian- and Bavarian-style beer.
-When you pair it with the chef’s Asian-Southern fusion cuisine, you’ve got quite the unexpected, international house of flavor here.
+The brewery focuses on experimental Bavarian-style beers to complement the unique menu.
+When you pair Beacon’s beer with the chef’s Asian-Southern fusion cuisine, you’ve got quite the unexpected, international house of flavor here.

 124 Bull St., LaGrange